ShungFei/shungfei.com/src/content/projects/worddance.md

 description: |
     A fast‑paced web game where you write sentences with a word missing so that an AI fills it in with a target word.
 tags:
-    - Web Development
+    - Web Dev
-    - Game Development
+    - Game Dev
 ---

 ## Now, show me how you [MASK] with your words!